to

 Learning Information

-Our topic this term is ‘happily ever after’.
+Our topic this term is ‘Happily Ever After’.
 An overview (knowledge organiser) of this half term’s topic can be found by clicking here.

 As a key stage, we like to inform parents about the types of things we will be covering in each topic in a little more detail.
 To access our parents' medium term plan overview please click here.

 This half term we will continue to learn through a broad and balanced curriculum.
 Click here to see our Spring 1 weekly timetable.
-PE this half term is on a Wednesday and a Friday.
+PE this half term is on a Tuesday and a Friday.
 Please wear your PE uniform on these days and make sure that earrings are removed.

-As always, homework is set at the start of a half term and is due in the last week of half term.
+Homework is set at the start of a half term and is due in the last week of half term.
 Click here to see this half term’s homework.

 Topic Overview